How To Protect Yourself Against Cash App Scams

 3. Messages asking you to claim a prize

-Similar to an accidental payment, telling you that you won a prize is an easy way for fraudsters to target victims.
+Similar to an accidental payment, a fake prize is an easy way for fraudsters to target victims.
 Scammers message you claiming you’re the recipient of a prize — but you’ll need to send in a small fee to claim your prize.

 This is a scam.
 Cash App will never ask you to pay for a prize.